Origin of fecundMiddle English fecound from Old French fecond from Classical Latin fecundus, fertile: for Indo-European base see fetus

 A woman who can get pregnant is an example of someone who would be described as fecund.

 - a.
-Capable of producing offspring or vegetation; fruitful: “The smell of mud, of mush, the primeval smell of fecund earth, seemed to sting our faces” ( Joseph Conrad ).b.
-Characterized by or suggestive of fertility: “Deep in the end of the back yard, the blossoming peach tree shone like a celestial sentinel.
+Capable of producing offspring or vegetation; fruitful: The study compared demographic characteristics of infertile women with those who were fecund.
+“The smell of mud, of mush, the primeval smell of fecund earth, seemed to sting our faces” ( Joseph Conrad )b.
+Characterized by or suggestive of fertility: The large aphids were more fecund than the smaller ones.
+“Deep in the end of the back yard, the blossoming peach tree shone like a celestial sentinel.
 The fecund air lavished upon their faces the tenderness of a lover's adoring hands” ( James Agee )

 - Characterized by intellectual productivity: a fecund mind.
 See Synonyms at fertile.

 Origin of fecundMiddle English from Old French fecond from Latin fēcundus ; see dhē(i)- in Indo-European roots.